-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-After the end of this module, the students will be able to:
+After the end of this module, the students will:

-• Understand the loads distributed to the human body in performing the various activities and interpret their contribution to the development of pathological body adaptations
+•obtain in depth understanding of the loads distributed to the human body in performing the various activities and interpret their contribution to the development of pathological body adaptations

-• Know in detail the types of injuries and pathologies of the human body
+• have specific and detailed knowledge of the types of injuries and pathologies of the human body

-• Identify the aetiological factors of musculoskeletal injuries and apply evidence-based practice techniques to prevent them
+• have gained the skills to identify the aetiological factors of musculoskeletal injuries and apply evidence-based practice techniques to prevent them

-• Know in detail the models, procedures, and methods as well as the clinical documentation of Kinesiotherapy
+•show the detailed knowledge of the models, procedures, and methods as well as the clinical documentation of Kinesiotherapy

-• Be aware of the fundamental principles of rehabilitation of each musculoskeletal injury and be able to choose the most appropriate techniques of kinesiotherapy based on modern literature.
+• be aware of the fundamental principles of rehabilitation of each musculoskeletal injury and be able to choose the most appropriate techniques of kinesiotherapy based on modern literature.

-• Design a kinesiotherapy programme that is safe and appropriate for any musculoskeletal pathology and is consistent with recent research findings.
+• have the skills to design a kinesiotherapy programme that is safe and appropriate for any musculoskeletal pathology and is consistent with recent research findings.